KaiButt/GetOutOfBalatro/README.md

 (Thank you!)

-Special thanks to the Balatro subreddit, the Cryptid mod for ideas/implementation, and the Lost mod for it's "improvements" window.
+Special thanks to the Balatro subreddit, the Cryptid mod for ideas/implementation,all in jest for Diamonds implementation, and the Lost mod for it's "improvements" window.

 Installation